 Kate originally graduated from Royal Holloway and Bedford New College (RHBNC) in 1991.
 She was awarded the Thomas Holloway prize for BA students and the London University prize for Classics.
 She then began a career as an English and Drama teacher in Southern Africa, Germany and UK.
 Moving into the civil service and working at the Cabinet Office, she experienced the behind-the-scenes workings of politics for the Prime Minister, often attending and holding meetings at No10.
 This inspired her interest in alternative routes to power and different forms of leadership for both men and women for her PhD in humanities.
 She also wrote on the social construction of sexuality.

 Another change of direction saw Kate retrain as a business psychologist, having taken a career break to bring up twin girls.
 She completed a psychology degree with the OU and two postgraduate diplomas in research methods (Business and Management, Psychology).
 She then went to Kingston University to study occupational psychology.
-She was awarded the Bruner Prize for social psychology (OU) and the Savile Prize for occupational psychology.
-She is now finishing a MSc HRM at the OU as part of her CPD.
+She was awarded the Bruner Prize for social psychology (OU), the Savile Prize for occupational psychology and the Kingston Award for Career Changer.
+She has recently completed an MSc HRM at the OU as part of her CPD.

 Kate's key interests are social identity, group processes and language-focused approaches to everyday issues.